AREA OF PRACTICE

 White Collar Defense & Government Investigations

 Rachel Wolkinson is a partner in the White Collar Defense and Government Investigations group.
-She focuses on complex litigation matters, including securities litigation and investigations, shareholder class actions and derivative litigation and civil enforcement proceedings.
-She also has represented companies in anti-corruption investigations due diligence and has advised companies on the development of Foreign Corrupt Practices Act and Office of Foreign Assets Control compliance programs.
+She focuses on sensitive and complex litigation matters, including securities litigation and investigations, shareholder class actions and derivative litigation, SEC enforcement proceedings, government investigations and audit committee reviews.

-Rachel represents clients in many different industries, including financial institutions, and energy and technology companies.
+Rachel represents individuals and companies in many different industries, including financial institutions, health care, and energy and technology companies.
 In addition, Rachel has represented many clients pro bono in the areas of Social Security disability benefits, asylum and family custody disputes.
 While at law school, Rachel was a summer intern for the late Judge David G. Trager of the United States District Court for the Eastern District of New York.

 Represented an investment adviser and several individuals under multi-year investigation by the SEC for producing misleading valuations of its business development company’s investments and shifting its own expenses onto its investors.
 Administrative Order made no scienter-based fraud charges and charged no individuals.